 Rats have managed to survive for so long by not being picky with their food.
 Since environment changes, so do the food resources of their habitat.
 This means, they have to adapt to the new thing and this includes the new food.
 This, however, is not as easy as it sounds.
 Very often food can make them sick.
 They have learned how to avoid this, by sampling the new food at first.
 They try very tiny amounts of it, to make sure they can digest it properly.
 If they can, they would make the new item a part of their diet.

 Coprophagy, or the action of eating one’s own feces is part of many animals’ diet.
-It’s not anything unusual and it’s mostly because due the lack of certain nutrient.
-It’s often most probably folic acid, biotin and vitamin K. They’re all present in the feces, because they’re in general hard to absorb.
+It’s not anything unusual and it’s mostly because due to the lack of certain nutrient.
+It’s often most probably folic acid, biotin and vitamin K. They’re all present in the faeces because they’re in general hard to absorb.